April 22nd is the 50th anniversary of Earth Day, the birth of the modern environmental movement.

 MORE WAYS YOU CAN SUPPORT EARTH DAY

-Carrot pesto made from carrot tops.
+Carrot top pesto made from carrot tops, which are usually discarded.
 The recipe is below (photo © Simple Mills).

 Serve the pesto with pita chips from Simple Mills.
 This is one of three flavors of Simple Mills Pita Crackers.